Bioswami-nfac/LoginDashboard/README.md

 PROJECT GOAL
 ============

 Create two pages - A login page and a Dashboard page.
+See attached images.

 Login Page
 ----------